davidtsadler/ebay-sdk-php/README.md

 ## Resources

-  - [User Guides](http://devbay.net/sdk/guides/) - Getting started guide and in-depth information.
+  - [User Guides](https://github.com/davidtsadler/ebay-sdk-php/wiki) - Getting started guide and in-depth information.
   - [Examples](https://github.com/davidtsadler/ebay-sdk-examples) - Several examples of using the SDK.
-  - [Google Group](https://groups.google.com/forum/#!forum/ebay-sdk-php) - Join for support with the SDK.
-  - [@devbaydotnet](https://twitter.com/devbaydotnet) - Follow on Twitter for announcements of releases, important changes and so on.

 ## Requirements

   - PHP 5.5 or greater with the following extensions: